LouDnl/Youless-LS120-Python/README.md

  - Check if existing data in database matches retrieved data from Youless, if so then do nothing, else append
  - Convert read database data to Pandas DataFrame directly
  - Create automatic readout from LS120
- - Deparate webpage from plot script
+ - Separate webpage from plot script
  - Make webpage available on linux server
  - Create interactive Dash website with:
 	- Automatic view of available data